 One reason to assume that these sanctions are indeed related to the status of infamia is the connection drawn by several sources between the disqualification for testimony in courts of law and the ban on serving as witnesses to wills.
 Such a link is made by Paul, when discussing the sanction placed on a person found guilty of corruption, who “cannot witness a will or give evidence.”
 (D.22.5.15) Papian draws a similar connection between the two sanctions when referring to the legal outcomes of adultery (D. 22.5.14).
 In the statements of both jurists, the two forms of disqualification of witnesses seem to go hand in hand.
-Now, let us recall that, in several sources, ill repute is connected explicitly with the sanction prohibiting serving as witness to a will—in contrast to the connection between infamia and disqualification for court testimony described above, which is implicit.
+Now, let us recall that, in several sources, ill repute is connected explicitly with the sanction prohibiting serving as witness to a will—unlike the implicit connection between infamia and disqualification for court testimony described above.
 Thus, according to a provision preserved by Aulus Gellius, already in the Twelve Tables we find that:

 Whosoever shall have allowed himself to be called as a witness or shall act as one who balances the scales (libriprens), if he refuses to provide his testimony as a witness, he must be dishonored as morally corrupt (inprobus) and incapable of acting as witness (intestabilisque) in the future.
 (Gell.
 Att.
 15.13.11)

-The sanction of being intestabilis, i.e., disqualified for witnessing a will, is intrinsically connected here with the title improbos, one of many forms of indicating social dishonor of the kind that later became more standardly known as infamia.
+The sanction of being intestabilis, i.e., disqualified for witnessing a will, is intrinsically connected here with the title improbos, one of many ways of indicating social dishonor of the kind that later became more standardly known as infamia.
 This association appears to be stable over the years, as we find it again in the Justinian Institutiones:

 Those persons only can be witnesses who are legally capable of witnessing a testament.
 Women, persons below the age of puberty, slaves, lunatics, persons dumb or deaf, and those who have been interdicted from the management of their property, or whom the laws declare to be improbus and intestabilis, cannot witness a will (Ιnst.
 II.10.6).

-Here too, the same term used in the Twelve Tables, “improbus,” is connected with social disgrace and dishonor.
+Here too, we find the same term used in the Twelve Tables, “improbus,” denoting social disgrace and dishonor.
 Notably, the fact that we find “improbus” here and not, say, “infamis,” is an important reminder of the terminological indeterminacy of this civil-legal degrading, referred to in scholarship under the unifying title of infamia.
 In fact, several other terms are also used in similar contexts: variations of improbus, probum, ignominia, nota, notare, and notatio, as well as many appearances of fama in its negative form.
 This is not merely a linguistic issue: “The diverse terminology reflects the lack of a clear and consistent legal definition or meaning for the concept” in any given period of Roman law.
-Given this characteristic of infamia, one should not be surprised that the indications of a connection between this status and disqualification for testimony are partial and blurred.
+Given this feature of infamia, one should not be surprised that the indications of a connection between this status and disqualification for testimony are partial and blurred.
 The entire mechanism and its legal meaning were not “strongly defined” (in the mathematical sense); it was more of a living idea than a fixed institution.
 Therefore, to determine that infamia was linked with disqualification for court testimony, one may rely on tacit and complex indications, if their conjunction produces a sufficiently unambiguous picture.